view7677/java-interview-questions/pages/Spring.md

 They just have to write queries and related statements to fetch the data or to store the data in database.

-#### 669. What is the purpose of JdbcTemplate?
+#### 669. What is the purpose of `JdbcTemplate`?

-Spring framework provides JdbcTemplate class that contains many convenient methods for regular tasks like- converting data into primitives or objects, executing prepared or callable statements etc.
+Spring framework provides `JdbcTemplate` class that contains many convenient methods for regular tasks like- converting data into primitives or objects, executing prepared or callable statements etc.

 This class makes it very easy to work with database in our Application and it also provides good support for custom error handling in database access code.